diyagoyal98/My-News-Applicatio/README.md

 # My-News-Application

 This is the news application made with the help of python and tkinter library and data is fetched form news api.
-It is a simple application which has 3 buttons prev,neext and read more.
+It is a simple application which has 3 buttons prev,next and read more.

     Prev button is for going back to the previous news Next buttton is for going ahead